harness-community/terraform-harness-connectors/modules/azure/README.md

-# Terraform Modules for Harness Platform Core Connectors
+# Terraform Modules for Harness Platform Core Connectors - Azure
-A collection of Terraform resources used to support the connectors for the Harness Platform
+A collection of Terraform resources used to support the Azure connectors for the Harness Platform

 ## Goal
 The goal of this repository is to provide simple to consume versions of the Harness Terraform resources in such a way to make the management of Harness via Terraform easy to adopt.